Kriz-hub/Holiday-Dialysis/README.md

 ###footer
 * On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
 Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

+###Skeleton
+The wireframe was made in Balsamiq. laptop/desktop:

 ##Technologies
 1. HTML
 2. CSS